 - Carry Cash: You can take out all of your daily discretionary funds in cash and carry it in envelopes during your trip.
 This is a classic way to reduce overall spending and keep your spending in check.
 But it can also be risky if you lose your cash.

 - Track it Daily: If you’re already using a budgeting app connected to your checking account, just log in each day to do a quick check of that day’s spending and make mental notes on how much you have left available.

 - Spend on a Credit Card: You don’t want to rack up debt you cannot immediately pay off on vacation.
 But if you have a credit card with no balance, put all your daily spending on that.
 Then log into the card’s app each day to keep tabs on your overall spending so you can rein it in if need be.
 If you do use a credit card, be sure you’re using one of the best.
 Check out our list of Top Travel Rewards Cards to earn cash or points back on your spending.

 You can enjoy your vacation and be financially responsible at the same time.
 Budgeting and tracking your spending may take some practice.
 It may even seem like a chore at first.
 But trust me: it’s better than coming back from your vacation with an extra $1,000 of debt because of a lack of planning.

-That extra $1,000 could cost you over 6 months to pay off (if you originally saved $150 a month), which adds 6 more months before you can even start saving for your next trip!
+That extra $1,000 could take you over 6 months to pay off (if you originally saved $150 a month), which adds 6 more months before you can even start saving for your next trip!
 Wouldn’t you rather take a big vacation every 14 months rather than wait 20 (or more) months because you overspent?

-With the Travel Budget Worksheet, and a little discipline, you can easily plan and budget for your next vacation.
+With the Travel Budget Worksheet and a little discipline, you can easily plan and budget for your next vacation.